Employment & Benefits

 Notice of Termination

 Employees must notify Human Resources of their termination date so that important information concerning various benefit continuation provisions are provided.
+The last working day will be the effective employment termination date.
 An exit interview should be scheduled with a member of the Human Resources department.
 Upon termination of employment, all debts payable to the College must be settled; any items on loan (i.e., library books, computer software, etc.) must be returned.
 ID card, keys and other assigned property must be turned in to the supervisor.

 Changes in Personal Status